Bancroft Mill Engine 2025

 Lancashire

-These imposing ruins are the remains of a 19th century bobbin mill, built to help meet the huge demand from Lancashire’s textile industry, which once boasted the largest overshot wheel in the country, measuring 3ft wide and with a 42ft diameter.
-The mill began production in 1857 and made mostly spinning and threading bobbins for the cotton industry.
-Wood for the bobbins came from areas of ancient coppiced woodland in the valley and surrounding area.
-Raw materials and finished products would have been transported to and from the site by horse and cart.
+These imposing ruins are the remains of a 19th century bobbin mill, which once boasted the largest overshot wheel in the country, measuring 3ft wide with a 42ft diameter.
+Production in 1857 and made mostly spinning and threading bobbins for the cotton industry.
 The mill closed in 1924 and the buildings began to deteriorate.
 They have recently carried out structural repairs to conserve this important piece of industrial history and make the site safe for visitors.
 Nearby is the impressive Howk Waterfall that is situated in the Howk gorge.

 Operator: Lake District National Park Authority